-- Any dishonest or fraudulent act; - Forgery or alteration of any document, check, deposit ticket or account belonging to, or submitted on behalf of, Wheeler Clinic; - Misappropriation of funds, supplies, or other assets of Wheeler Clinic; - Impropriety in the handling or reporting of money or financial transactions; - Benefiting as a result of insider knowledge of Wheeler Clinic activities; - Self-dealing or misappropriation of corporate opportunities from Wheeler Clinic; - Destruction, removal or inappropriate use of records, furniture, equipment or other property of Wheeler Clinic; - Unlawfully accepting or seeking anything of material value from contractors, vendors or other persons or entities providing services, funding or materials to Wheeler Clinic;

-- Inducements for providing referrals, services, medication, and equipment; - Providing false or misleading information to participate in any reimbursement program; - Providing false or misleading information to secure payment; - Submitting false, fraudulent, or intentionally misleading claims for services not delivered, for services different from what actually was delivered; or that do not follow applicable legal requirements - Engaging in fraudulent marketing practices.
+- Any dishonest or fraudulent act; - Forgery or alteration of any document, check, deposit ticket or account belonging to, or submitted on behalf of, Wheeler Clinic; - Misappropriation of funds, supplies, or other assets of Wheeler Clinic; - Impropriety in the handling or reporting of money or financial transactions; - Personally benefiting as a result of insider knowledge of Wheeler Clinic activities; - Self-dealing or misappropriation of corporate opportunities from Wheeler Clinic; - Destruction, removal or inappropriate use of records, furniture, equipment or other property of Wheeler Clinic; - Unlawfully accepting or seeking anything of material value from contractors, vendors or other persons or entities providing services, funding or materials to Wheeler Clinic; - Inducements for providing referrals, services, medication, and equipment; - Providing false or misleading information to participate in any reimbursement program; - Providing false or misleading information to secure payment; - Submitting false, fraudulent, or intentionally misleading claims for services not delivered, for services different from what actually was delivered; or that do not follow applicable legal requirements - Engaging in fraudulent marketing practices.

 Any person associated with this organization that has a good faith belief that potential or actual fraud, misappropriation or fraudulent conduct has occurred must report it immediately to the supervisor, manager, vice president or Wheeler Clinic Corporate Compliance Officer.
+Any individual who is on a state or federal healthcare activity exclusion list must disclose their exclusion status immediately and directly upon hire or engagement by Wheeler Clinic to the Corporate Compliance Officer and Chief Human Resources Officer.
+Any employee who receives notice of being included on the above lists must immediately disclose this information to their Vice President and the Corporate Compliance Officer.
 Failure to do so is a violation of this Plan and policy.